Skip to main content

 What are the best tips for the Sphinx Pose?

-Gentler than cobra for optimal results.
+Gentler than cobra, suitable for beginners.

 What are common Sphinx Pose mistakes to avoid?